OCR-D/ocrd-website/site/en/spec/glossary.md

 has to be available at least locally.
 Ideally, a publicly available model repository will be developed.

-## OCR-D modules
+## Workflow modules

-The [OCR-D project](https://ocr-d.de) divided the various elements of an OCR workflow into six modules.
+The [OCR-D project](https://ocr-d.de) divided the various elements of an OCR workflow into six abstract modules.

 ### Image preprocessing